 Technology is not yet where it needs to be for 100% interventional virtual trials.
 While the development of apps to collect vital signs, ECGs and patient physical activity are becoming available they are not yet mainstream in trials.
 Also, telemedicine is not yet advanced enough to replace an in-person physical exam and aid the physician in diagnosing the patient via video.
 Until this happens, in-person visits will still need to take place to ensure patient safety and data integrity.

-Virtrial is built on the proven Stratus Video and Synzi telehealth platform which won the 2018 Medtech breakthrough award for virtual care innovation.
+VirTrial is built on a proven telehealth platform and is hosted in a secure, cloud-based environment that is HIPAA compliant and HITRUST certified.
 The platform has been in use for the past eight years and is being used in over 1700 hospitals, conducting 100,000 virtual visits per day.
 It is hosted in a secure, cloud-based environment that is HIPAA compliant.